rust-lang/book/src/ch17-02-concurrency-with-async.md

 async block, the order that `await` keywords appear in the code is also the order they happen when running the program.

-There is only one async block in Listing 17-10, so everything in it runs linearly.
-There is still no concurrency.
+There’s only one async block in Listing 17-10, so everything in it runs linearly.
+There’s still no concurrency.
 All the `tx.send` calls happen, interspersed with all of the `trpl::sleep` calls and their associated await points.
 Only then does the `while let` loop get to go through any of the `await` points on the `recv` calls.